-Do Illinois legislators understand the concept of justice and that lawfulness demands that people keep their covenants with one another?
-Where is the justice in subordinating teachers’ rights when it was legislators’ negligence, irresponsibility, and corruption that created the present problem?
+Why can't Illinois legislators understand the concept of justice and that lawfulness demands that people keep their covenants with one another?
+There is no justice in subordinating teachers’ and retirees' rights and benefits when it was legislators’ negligence, irresponsibility, and corruption that created decades of unfunded pensions.
 The fifth and fourteenth amendments of the U.S. Constitution protect due process of law.
 Article 1, Section 10 of the U.S. Constitution protects a teacher’s contract from “improvident majoritarian impairment” (Tribe).
-How can some legislators of the General Assembly justify pension reform in accordance with fundamental, constitutional principles of reason and morality?
+Can members of the Illinois General Assembly justify any pension reform, or diminishment of constitutionally-guaranteed benefits, in accordance with fundamental, constitutional principles of reason and morality?
 They can’t.